HD 85390 b

-HD 85390 b (also known as HIP 48235 b) is an extrasolar planet which orbits the G-type main sequence star HD 85390, located approximately 106 light years away.
+HD 85390 b (also known as HIP 48235 b) is an extrasolar planet which orbits the K-type main sequence star HD 85390, located approximately 106 light years away.

 The planet HD 85390 b is named Madalitso.
 The name was selected in the NameExoWorlds campaign by Zambia, during the 100th anniversary of the IAU.
 Madalitso means blessings in the native language of Nyanja in Zambia.